rShetty/pencil/resiliency-in-ds.md

 <p align="center"><img src="img/fault.png" width="480"></p>

-#### Failure

-Failure is inability of the system to perform its intended job.
+Whereas, Failure is inability of the system to perform its intended job.
 Failure means loss of uptime and availability on systems.

 Faults if not contained from propogating can lead to failures.